-He has a decade of Industry experience in the field of Mobile Communications and has done extensive work in Huawei RAN and HetNet feature trials.
+He has a decade of Industry experience in the field of Mobile Communications and has done extensive work in Radio Access Network optimization and HetNet feature trials.
 He is a Huawei Certified Network Professional (HCNP) for LTE Networks.
-He has held several senior positions, including Chief Technical Support (TS), in various modernization projects in Huawei.
-During his tenure in Huawei, he played a crucial role in the successful delivery of two complex and pilot HetNet projects (6-sector deployment and U900 deployment using 3.8MHz bandwidth).
-He has also worked in Huawei Central Network Analysis & Core Team-India (CNAC) along with Huawei R&D team for RAN 15/16 feature trials and network-wide implementation during which he played a key role in the deployment of one of India’s first DC-HSDPA Network for Bharti Airtel-Chennai.
-He has also received several awards while working in the industry, some of them are; Huawei Future Star award, Huawei Star Performer award, Best Radio Network Optimizer award etc.
+He has held several senior positions, including Chief Technical Support (TS), in various radio network modernization projects.
+During his tenure at Huawei, he played a crucial role in the successful delivery of two complex and pilot HetNet projects (6-sector deployment and U900 deployment using 3.8MHz bandwidth).
+He has also worked in Huawei Central Network Analysis & Core Team-India (CNAC) along with the Huawei R&D team for RAN 15/16 feature trials and network-wide implementation during which he played a key role in the deployment of one of India’s first DC-HSDPA Networks for Bharti Airtel-Chennai.
+He has also received several awards while working in the industry, some of which are; Huawei Future Star award, Huawei Star Performer award, Best Radio Network Optimizer award etc.

 Here, we first aim to explain practical considerations to design and implement a reconfigurable intelligent surface (RIS) in the sub-6 GHz band and then, to demonstrate its real-world performance.
 The wave manipulation procedure is explored with a discussion on relevant electromagnetic (EM) concepts and backgrounds.
 Based on that, the RIS is designed and fabricated to operate at the center frequency of 3.5 GHz.
 The surface is composed of 2430 unit cells where the engineered reflecting response is obtained by governing the microscopic characteristics of the conductive patches printed on each unit cell.
 To achieve this goal, the patches are not only geometrically customized to properly reflect the local waves, but also are equipped with specific varactor diodes to be able to reconfigure their response when it is required.
 An equivalent circuit model is presented to analytically evaluate the unit cell’s performance with a method to measure the unit cell’s characteristics from the macroscopic response of the RIS.
 The patches are printed on six standard-size substrates which then placed together to make a relatively big aperture with approximate planar dimensions of 120 W 120 cm2.
 The manufactured RIS possesses a control unit with a custom-built system that can control the response of the reflecting surface by regulating the performance of the varactor diode on each printed patch across the structure.
 Furthermore, with an introduction of our test-bed system, the functionality of the developed RIS in an indoor real-world scenario is assessed.
 Finally, we showcase the capability of the RIS in hand to reconfigure itself in order to anomalously reflect the incoming EM waves toward the direction of interest in which a receiver could be experiencing poor coverage.